 Most of Venezuela’s snorkeling spots are located on the islands in the Caribbean Sea.
 Although located some 20km from the continental coast, Isla de Margarita also has poor underwater visibility.
 If you are staying on the island (the most accessible in the country), consider a boat tour to Los Frailes archipelago, which is home to some good snorkeling spots.

 75km off Puerto La Cruz, Isla de la Tortuga is a superb coral island surrounded by reefs and sandbanks.
 To snorkel there, book a day trip from Puerto La Cruz.
 You can also spend the night in basic accommodations on the island or on Cayo Herradura, located nearby.

 Further north is the island of Blanquilla and Islas de los Hermanos, popular with scuba divers.
-There is no accommodation available on site (the islands are entirely natural), so the only solution to go snorkeling is to book a liveaboard cruise, but these are generally designed for divers.
+There is no accommodation available on site (the islands are entirely natural), so the only option to go snorkeling is to book a liveaboard cruise, however, these are generally designed for divers.

 ADD A SPOT

 You must be logged in to post a comment.